rodtreweek/perl-stuff/README.md

 |      | ^ $ abc \G \b \B [abc]    | Sequence, literal characters, character classes, assertions |
 | Lowest | a\|b  | Alternation  |

+## Use hashes to pass named parameters

+Although Perl provides no method of automatically naming parameters in the function to which you pass them (in other words, no “formal parameters”), there’s a variety of ways that you can call functions with an argument list that provides both names and values.
+All of these mechanisms require that the function you call do some extra work while processing the argument list.
+In other words, this feature isn’t built into Perl either, but it’s a blessing in disguise.
+Different implementations of named parameters are appropriate at different times.
+Perl makes it easy to write and use almost any implementation you want.A simple approach to named parameters constructs a hash out of the argument list: